auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 The more complex an environment, the more entropy it has.
 The more entropy the more possible sequences of paths lead to a state, the less certain we can be about the actual path.
 Every moment is meaningful because each moment is the _true path_ leading to the next.
 Out of all the astronomical possibilities each moment is the _ground truth_ of what happened.
 We are privileged to observe the moment, to live it.
 Future observers can only wonder and guess.

-I recommend The Great Coures _The Meaning of Life: Perspectives from the World's Great Intellectual Traditions_ by Professor Jay L. Garfield, particularly his lecture on the Buddha.
+I recommend The Great Courses _The Meaning of Life: Perspectives from the World's Great Intellectual Traditions_ by Professor Jay L. Garfield, particularly his lecture on the Buddha.
 The below is referenced from lecture 34 on His Holiness the Dalai Lama XIV.

 ### 3 types of the interdependence

 Causal factors:

+Objective meaning, the meaning of cause and effect.
+We can have a mapping of one cause to one effect, or multiple causes to one effect, or one to multiple, or multiple to multiple.

 Part-whole:

+The interdependence of structures.
+We experience part-whole interdependence as self-organized dissipative structure.
+Each part of you is a cell, but a person is not a cell.
+A person is the whole of one body.
+We have an influence on each cell and each cell has an influence on us.
+Much of this interdependence is a function of how our bodies are organized.
+The influence is about energy flow.
+How you breathe changes the function of your cells.
+Top-down control is the whole influencing the parts.
+Bottom-up control is the parts influencing the whole.
+In ecosystems, as the complexity increases the parts become more dependent on the whole.

 Conceptual imputation:

+Imputation is filling in missing data.
+We smooth over reality to make our processing more comfortable.
+Imputation works because our outcomes are still accurate or effective.
+Concepts are ideas.
+Conceptual imputation is when we have learned an idea which covers the gaps of reality, raw data.

 The objective meaning of life is to resist entropy, the inevitable dispersal of energy.
 We are the types of entities which emerge under complex conditions and evolve.
 We are exactly the type of creatures we would expect to see given enough time and the pressure of selection.
 Creatures which replicate and maintain their form in opposition to entropy are what survives and continues.
 Not only does life resist entropy, the tendency of energy to breakdown from order to disorder, but life grows information.
 Life exists in out of equilibrium systems where solid matter (embodied information) can be recombined to form new information.
 Following this progression to its end, the objective meaning of life is to maintain and grow order where the optimal achievement would be the out of equilibrium system which allows the greatest manipulation of memory (solid matter) into new forms of information by computation.
 While humans may be near the biological limits of computation, we can expand beyond ourselves into artificial intelligence with capacities we can only begin to imagine.